 Choosing a Web Designer

 With all the choices for a Nashville web designer, it’s a wonder you can make a decision.
 There are some things to consider when you’re doing your research and signing a contract.
 For starters, ensure that the designer has either experience or capabilities to work in your field.
 A designer could do fantastic work, but if they specialize in solely the entertainment industry and you’re a doctor’s office, things could get hairy.
-Ask questions upfront about the types of businesses with which an agency works.
+Ask questions upfront about the types of businesses with which a digital agency works.

 The next thing to consider is if the company is merely a web designer or also a web developer (who knew there was a difference?!).
 Many marketing agencies can do one or the other, but not both.
 This isn’t always a bad thing, but can certainly be problematic in ways that you wouldn’t even consider.
 A design may seem great and impressive and attention-grabbing, but is it feasible?
 Is it going to affect the user experience?
 Will it provide simple functionality?
 These are all things to consider if a company outsources their development.
 It may end up producing extra headache and a lot of back and forth discussion if so.